equinix-labs/not_ipmi_to_metal/snippets/development.md

-`not_ipmi_to_metal` is intended to be a brush clearing, investigative project to discover and tackle domain speific implementation concerns as are discovered, in anticipation of a more formal, more polished `ipmi_to_metal` project pursuit down the road.
+`not_ipmi_to_metal` is intended to be a brush clearing, hackathon project.
 The code and glue in this repo is wild wild west by design, as it will likely have to be re-written or re-packaged several times in the pursuit of a better implementation as it's is pursued with more applied test deployments.

 Currently, the relevant logic is predominantly in [fakebmc.py](ipmi_to_metal/fakebmc.py), where we can suprisingly quite easily, shove our own logic into the middle of [ipmisim's](https://github.com/shapeblue/ipmisim) BMC / Session handling.
 This allows us to quickly and easily mock different actions.